lilydev16/lilydev16/README.md

 # Welcome 👋🏽

 Hi!
 My name is Lauralyn Watson (she/her).
 I'm a software engineer looking to collaborate with a diverse and inclusive team of software engineers that value work-life balance and continued learning.
-I want to inspire other people who look like me to start a career in tech.
+I want to inspire and be a role model for people who look like me to start a career in tech.

+Empathy is my superpower and I’m passionate about helping others.
+I have 10-plus years of working in a major New York hospital where I've learned to have empathy and respect for folks from a variety of diverse backgrounds.
+I excelled in delivering time-sensitive quality care to patients and colleagues.

+Working in the healthcare industry, I used software daily to improve the patient experience.
+At the same time, I was curious and documented ways to improve the software.
+I took a course in web development to learn HTML, CSS, JavaScript, and jQuery.
+The course was a positive learning experience and opened my eyes to pursuing a career as a software engineer.
+Building software reminds me of my love for solving math problems and crossword puzzles.
+I enjoy the challenge and continuous opportunities to learn something new every day as a developer.

+Fun fact: I traveled solo to China to attend the 2014 International Scholar Laureate Program and walked the Great Wall of China.

   - 💚 I love spending time with my 🏡 family and 🌍 traveling.
   - 🧑🏽‍💻 Check out my [Portfolio](https://portfolio-lswatson16.vercel.app/).